Using the TableKit extension with Pages

 Extending the Page's TableKit extension

-Be careful when extending the TableKit extension exposed by the Pages package as it's layout its heavily modified and you can potentially break the table splitting logic.
+Be careful when extending the TableKit extension from @tiptap-pro/extension-pages-tablekit as its layout is heavily modified and you can potentially break the table splitting logic.

 4. Next steps